wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/index.md

 ---
 title: "WPGraphQL Logging Plugin"
-description: "WPGraphQL Logging is a comprehensive logging utility for WPGraphQL.
-It provides detailed insights into the GraphQL lifecycle, from initial request to final response, helping developers debug queries, monitor performance, and secure their applications.
-This plugin is built to be extensible, allowing you to customize everything from data storage to logging rules."
+description: "A comprehensive logging utility for WPGraphQL that provides insights into the GraphQL lifecycle, helping developers debug queries, monitor performance, and secure applications."
 ---
-# WPGraphQL Logging Plugin
+# Introduction

 WPGraphQL Logging is a comprehensive logging utility for WPGraphQL.
 It provides detailed insights into the GraphQL lifecycle, from initial request to final response, helping developers debug queries, monitor performance, and secure their applications.
 This plugin is built to be extensible, allowing you to customize everything from data storage to logging rules.